museapphq/infinitecanvas.tools/README.md

 either open an issue or make a pull request with your suggested change.
 One of the maintainers will follow up to merge your change.

+## App gallery

+Each app gallery entry is a `.md` file in `/src/content/gallery/`.

+Images are stored in `/public/images/history`.
 Images in the app gallery have an aspect ratio of 16x9.
-If you are providing an image, please provide a high-resolution image of at least 1200px wide.
+If you are providing an image, please provide a high-resolution image of at least 1200px wide with your pull request.

+usecases is an array of string values chosen from the following list.
+The intention is to support building filtering or sorting of the list in the future.

+- whiteboard
+- ui design
+- drawing
+- mind mapping
+- thinking
+- notetaking
+- studying
+- teaching
+- task management
+- video editing
+- mood boards
+- storyboarding
+- meetings
+- reviews
+- project planning
+- design prototyping
+- 3D modeling
+- machine learning
+- outlining
+- programming
+- diagramming
+- retrospectives
+- map making
+- virtual space

+## History

+Each history entry is a `.md` file in `/src/content/history/`.
+Each entry has an entry in the frontmatter with the name of the image file.

+Images are stored in `/public/images/history`.
+Each images has a size of 1024px x 684px.
+If you are providing an image, please provide a high-resolution image of at least 1024px wide with your pull request.

 # How to run server